tarlepp/angular-sailsjs-boilerplate/README.md

 bower install
 </pre>

+##### Notes
+If you're changing your backend API url to another than <code>http://localhost:1337</code> you need to make
+<code>frontend/config/config.json</code> with proper content on it.
+Use that example file as start.

 ### Running of this project
 You have to start both <code>backend</code> and <code>frontend</code> servers to run this project.
 These can be started